magentabusiness/magentabusiness.github.io/_includes/docs/reference/lwm2m-api.md

 ### Software update strategy

-ThingsBoard supports multiple ways to initiate software updates using the LwM2M transport:<br>
+IoT Hub supports multiple ways to initiate software updates using the LwM2M transport:<br>
 - **Push binary file using Object 9 and Resource 2 (Package)**<br>
 - **Auto-generate unique CoAP URL to download the package and push software update using Object 9 and Resource 3 (Package URI)**